elmarmut75/Arduino-1602-2004-LCD-menu/README.md

 * rolling animation for long texts
 * event recorder (memory for few events with timestamp, description and value)
 * date and time operations without real-time clock module using Arduino internal clock

+## Usage
+Check "alarm clock" and "irrigation" examples, read comments there.